 Another reason why small businesses are excited for 2017 is a hope to keep the minimum wage where it’s at.
 Some states have been in talks of raising the minimum wage to $15 an hour, while the federal minimum is still $7.25.
 Many small businesses cannot afford to pay their employees the higher salary, forcing them to shut down their businesses or downsize.

 Changes to see in 2017

 The New Year shows a promising future for small business owners who have expressed a need to recover from a dip in sales.
 Many business owners are also hoping that federal agencies will start extending more government contracts to small businesses post-election.
 Small business owners are eager to start the New Year off strong with a word of possibilities.
-Small business owners are also excited about Trump’s pick to lead the U.S. Small Business Administration, Linda McMahon, who is an executive for WWE.
+These small business owners are also excited about Trump’s pick to lead the U.S. Small Business Administration, Linda McMahon, who is an executive for WWE.
 Starting from the bottom herself, she and her husband have grown the wresting business to where it is now.
 McMahon’s voice is going to give small business owners a sense of purpose.
 Something they felt they were lacking in previous years.

 Speaking of government contracts, does your business work with contracting government work?
 We can get your business the working capital it needs to fulfill these contracts.
 Many times, government facilities take a very long period of time to pay for their invoices.
 Invoice factoring can allow your business to get the funds it needs by providing advanced payments.
 Complete your project and pay your workers no time with government contract factoring.